hyphaltip/CSHL_NGS/lecture/NGS_DNA.slides.md

 ---
 #Can compare strains in other ways

-PCA plot of strains from the SNPs converted to 0,1,2 for homozygous Ref, Homozygous Alt allele, or heterozygous
+PCA plot of strains from the SNPs converted to 0,1,2 for homozygous Ref, Homozygous Alt allele, or heterozygous (done in R)

 ![PCA_1](images/PCA_1.png)